mauricechesteraguda/web-ui-gender-and-development/README.md

-# Gender and Development AI-Assisted Survey and Reporting System (Web UI Prototype)
+# Gender and Development AI-Assisted Survey and Reporting System (Web UI Prototype - Completed Project using Django 5.2)

 ## Overview

 This repository contains a **web UI prototype** of a system designed to revolutionize survey collection and reporting on gender and development issues.
 The prototype simulates the user interface and workflow of the final application, which leverages AI-assisted inputs to streamline the creation of budget plans and accomplishment reports, ensuring data accuracy and insightful analysis.

-Although this is only a front-end prototype, it demonstrates how the final system will enhance decision-making, improve resource allocation, and support comprehensive reporting, thereby boosting the efficiency and effectiveness of gender and development initiatives.
+Although this is only a front-end prototype, it demonstrates how the final system enhance decision-making, improve resource allocation, and support comprehensive reporting, thereby boosting the efficiency and effectiveness of gender and development initiatives.

 ## Key Features (Prototype)